maiksonstrife/maiksonstrife/README.md

 <h2>Nice to meet you!</h2>

- I'm a software developer, from Brazil, São Paulo.
-I love writing code for android, web based platforms and games as well, my main objective today is to work as a developer formally.
+ I'm a software developer, from Brazil, my main objective today is to work as a Game Developer formally.
 I've did a lot of projects on the current enterprise I work on, here on my GitHub you can sneak peak some of these projects.

 In my free time, I've been working on a [metroidvania engine on top of Unity3D](https://github.com/maiksonstrife/FoxTale) as a on-going study project.